 Direct photon-hadron and Di-hadron correlations Justin Frantz and Dmitri Kotchetkov (Ohio U.).
 2012.
 J.Phys.Conf.Ser.
 389 (2012) 012021

-Astrophysics, Brookhaven National Laborator, CERN, grant, Justin Frantz, Kenneth Hicks, Large Hadron Collider, NCF, ohio University, peer-reviewed articles, PHENIX, physics and astronomy news, physics and astronomy research, quark-gluon plasma, Relativistic Heavy Ion Collider, start of the Universe
+Astrophysics, Brookhaven National Laborator, CERN, grants, Justin Frantz, Kenneth Hicks, Large Hadron Collider, NCF, ohio University, peer-reviewed articles, PHENIX, physics and astronomy news, physics and astronomy research, quark-gluon plasma, Relativistic Heavy Ion Collider, start of the Universe